FuelLabs/sway-applications/react-sway-counter/README.md

 ### Installation

-0. Before beginning, verify that you have completed all [Prerequisites](#prerequisites) installations.
+0. Before beginning, verify that you have completed all [Prerequisite](#prerequisites) installations.

 1. Clone the repo